jaredvdb/worldLayoffsDataExploration/README.md

 # Data Sourcing
 ## Unclean data from https://github.com/AlexTheAnalyst/MySQL-YouTube-Series
-Data process may be similar to the creator's AlexTheAnalyst series, though with a clear difference of the process being handled in PostgreSQL over mySQL
+Data process may be similar to the creator's AlexTheAnalyst series, though with a clear difference of the process being handled in PostgreSQL over mySQL and adding additional changes tailoring to my own Data Visuals